Version 1.3 – dated: 12/02/2024

 There are various types of cookies and depending on their features and functions, they may remain on your computer or mobile device for different periods of time.
 Cookies we use include both so-called session cookies, which are automatically deleted when you close your browser, and so-called persistent cookies, which remain on your device for a pre-established period of time.

-Your prior consent of the user is instead required for “profiling cookies”, i.e. those aimed at creating profiles related to the user in order to send him/her advertising messages in line with the preferences expressed by the same while surfing the web.
+The prior consent of the user is however required for “profiling cookies”, i.e. those aimed at creating profiles related to the user in order to send him/her advertising messages in line with the preferences expressed by the same while surfing the web.

 Types of cookies used by the Site and the possibility of (de-)selection